marmelab/react-admin/docs/useGetTree.md

 ## Other Tree Hooks

 `useGetTree` is one of many hooks added by `ra-tree`.
-This package recomments do add several methods to the `dataProvider`, and has one hook for each method.
+This package recommends to add several methods to the `dataProvider`, and has one hook for each method.

 **Read methods**